 To support each PeercastTM, iPollingTM questions were asked to better understand member experiences in this area.
 The first question explored how aggressively member companies were pursuing the use of advanced technology beyond the functionality delivered as part of their ERP system (typically SAP or Oracle).
 The results indicate that 29% of member companies have extensive use, with an additional 41% indicating that the use of advanced technology was moderate.
 Here are the details:

-The next question explored where member companies were finding the greatest benefit for their investment in advanced technology, with 46% selecting Imaging/Workflow and 30% selecting Electronic Invoicing.
+The next question explored where member companies were finding the greatest benefit from their investment in advanced technology, with 46% selecting Imaging/Workflow and 30% selecting Electronic Invoicing.
 Having a supplier portal was picked as the top choice by 8%, with Dynamic Discounting tied for last place.

 Here are some of the comments added by members to the first two iPolling questions:

-- While workflow has provided the greatest benefit, we are currently implementing a supplier portal for on-boarding and maintaining vendor information.
+- While workflow has provided the greatest benefit, we are currently implementing a supplier portal for onboarding and maintaining vendor information.

-- We are currently evaluating Electronic Invoicing, vendor portals and Dynamic Discounting.
+- We are currently evaluating Electronic Invoicing, vendor portals, and Dynamic Discounting.

 - We are in the midst of deploying advanced technologies on top of our existing SAP system.
 In addition to SAP, we have historically leveraged OCR and document imaging.
 Now we would like to minimize reliance on OCR.
 We are implementing a supplier portal to enable electronic invoicing, supplier collaboration, payment monitoring, and dynamic discounting.
 We are making organizational changes to centralize many tactical procurement activities into our Business Service Centers (next to the AP teams).
-We are onboarding vendors to send invoices (preferably electronically) directly to our BSC’s, to leverage our new Invoice Management System to streamline vendor invoice processing and improve workflows.
-We expect formal organized deployment from project team to finish soon, at which time we will use a small sustaining team for nine months to continue training and reinforcement of new processes and technologies.
+We are onboarding vendors to send invoices (preferably electronically) directly to our BSCs, to leverage our new Invoice Management System to streamline vendor invoice processing and improve workflows.
+We expect formally organized deployment from the project team to finish soon, at which time we will use a small sustaining team for nine months to continue training and reinforcement of new processes and technologies.

-Even though Dynamic Discounting may not be the number one project selected, there are many examples of companies who have reported a large increase in discounts taken, with 40% reporting increase of up to 50% and an additional 20% of companies indicating an increase in discounts by over 150%.
+Even though Dynamic Discounting may not be the number one project selected, there are many examples of companies who have reported a large increase in discounts taken, with 40% reporting an increase of up to 50% and an additional 20% of companies indicating an increase in discounts by over 150%.